Redstone-D/starberry/readme.md

 # Just updated

+0.4.4: Enable early return if the request does not match with the allowed request method & allow content types

+(Bug fix) The blank project will no longer use the old syntax. `starberry version` impled

 0.4.3: Enable passing arguments and locals into Rc

 0.4.2: Rc is used to send the reponse.
 Now the request body will not be automatically being parsed